Natrona County School District Number 1

-The Natrona County School District #1 is a public school district, serving students in Natrona County, Wyoming, USA.
-Based in Casper, Wyoming, the district also serves the towns and communities of Alcova, Edgerton, Evansville, Midwest, Mills, Powder River, and Willow Creek.
+The Natrona County School District #1 is a public school district, serving students in Natrona County, Wyoming, United States.
+Based in Casper, Wyoming, the district includes the entire county, and also serves the towns and communities of Alcova, Edgerton, Evansville, Midwest, Mills, Powder River, and Willow Creek.

 Governance

 The Natrona County School District is governed by a publicly elected board of trustees.
 Members are elected at-large by county voters to staggered, four-year terms.
 School elections are held biannually in November.
 The school board hires a superintendent to oversee the day-to-day operations of the district.
-Superintendent Dr. Joel Dvorak was hired in July 2008.
+Current superintendent Mike Jennings was hired in July 2020 and is set to retire in July 2024.
+The school board has selected current Associate Superintendent Angela Hensley to be the next superintendent, which she will assume in July 2024.

 Internally, NCSD operates under a shared governance model called the Compact.
-Established in 2001 following a round of contentious contract negotiations, the NCSD Compact is an agreement between the Board of Trustees, the Natrona County Education Association (NCEA), the Natrona County Association of Education Support Staff (NCAESS), and the Service Employees Independent Organization (SEIO).
-The agreement structures decision-making models in the district to assure that all major decisions impacting students, as well as contract and salary/benefit decisions, are made through a consensus process.
+Established in 2001 following a round of contentious contract negotiations, the NCSD Compact is an agreement between the board of trustees, the Natrona County Education Association (NCEA), the Natrona County Association of Education Support Staff (NCAESS), and the Service Employees Independent Organization (SEIO).
+The agreement structures decision-making models in the district to ensure that all major decisions impacting students, as well as contract and salary/benefit decisions, are made through a consensus process.